 can be typed directly into a Web browser.
 Your browser will

-request for that URL, and
+issue a GET request for that URL, and

 based on whether that URL represents a versioned directory